 The worry-free fitment is suggested for anyone who doesn’t want to make permanent changes to their car or add a lift kit.
 It can be added to Crosstreks that are still at stock ride height.

-- You might need to remove your stock mudflaps and use a Rally Armor style flap to prevent severe rubbing.
+- You might need to remove your stock mudflaps and use a Rally Armor style flap if you want extra room.

 Advanced tire fitment: